peridoteagle/interview-coding/README.md

 ### Parsing the Articles for Term Frequency and Topic Analysis

 First, define the function to parse the body of the article from the html files.
+Source for this code: http://brooksandrew.github.io/simpleblog/articles/new-york-times-api-to-mongodb/

 ```
 #Defining function to parse URL for article body